Gametrics/standards/grc.md

 The organization scheme this standard sets out is suitable for nearly all purposes, yet there are specific niche pieces of hardware that could lead to ambiguity when defining codes.
 Some of these will be covered here as a sort of FAQ.

-**Multi-part Peripherals:** In the case of peripherals that have multiple independent parts (example: The SNES Super Scope itself, and the IR dongle that connects to the console), each part **MUST** be considered as its own unique peripheral.
-(I.e. the scope and the dongle would have their own individual VGCCs).
+**Multi-part Peripherals:** In the case of peripherals that have multiple independent parts (example: The SNES Super Scope itself, and the IR dongle that connects to the console), each part **MUST** be considered as its own unique peripheral, so the scope and the dongle would have their own individual VGCCs.
 Batching components together **MUST NOT** be done.

 ## Type Classification